 Swimming out there in the open water could be dangerous, especially if there are boats and other water sport athletes around your area.
 To decrease the chance of a collision with someone who might not see you, brightly colored swim caps should always be worn.

 If I have to give you just one piece of advice about swimming caps, DO NOT buy Lycra caps.
 Pardon my french, but they are just dumb.
+They add more drag, they will not stay on your head, and they will definitely not help you reduce any drag.

 For everyday swim practices, it is better to invest in latex or silicone caps.
-Latex caps are cheaper, but they do not last very long so it could be better to invest in silicone type cap.
+Latex caps are cheaper, but they do not last very long so it could be better to invest in a silicone type cap.
+However, be careful that the cap is not very tight on your head as your ears will start hurting after a few minutes in the pool.

 From my personal experience, I'd suggest Latex caps for practice swims or a lower quality silicone caps which are less tight.